brandonpittman/gridsome-plugin-tailwindcss/README.md

 ## postcss-preset-env

 [postcss-preset-env](https://github.com/csstools/postcss-preset-env) included by default.
 Pass `shouldTimeTravel: false` to disable.
-You may also pass a config object to the plugin as `presentEnvConfig`.
+You may also pass a config object to the plugin as `presetEnvConfig`.